Teamwork, Leadership, Solution-Focus

 - Have group members been in a situation when they were the missing puzzle piece (that prevented achievement of a goal)?

-During debriefing, the facilitator encourages staff reflection while highlighting & positively reinforcing emerging themes:
+During debriefing, the facilitator encourages staff reflection while highlighting and positively reinforcing emerging themes:

-- team work: common goals, effective communication (listening, wording questions & requests appropriately), collaboration, mutual respect, speaking up about information the team may need
+- Team work: common goals, effective communication (listening, wording questions and requests appropriately), collaboration, mutual respect, speaking up about information the team may need